George Sherwood (Province of Canada politician): Political career

 The Sherwoods were part of the Family Compact, the inter-connected families of strong British and Loyalist sympathies which dominated the government of Upper Canada in the early years of the 19th century.
 When he first entered politics in the general election of 1841, George Sherwood was associated with the Upper Canada Tories.
 Although he supported the union of Upper Canada and Lower Canada into the new Province of Canada, he was a critic of the Governor General, Lord Sydenham, in the 1841 election.
 The Tories disagreed with the Governor General's policy of seeking a broad-base of support in the Legislative Assembly, including Reformers, rather than drawing support solely from the Family Compact, as previous governors of Upper Canada had done.

 Sherwood successfully stood for election for the electoral district of Brockville in the 1841 general election for the 1st Parliament of the Province of Canada.
 He was re-elected in the elections of 1844 and 1848, but defeated in the general elections of 1851 and 1854.
 He was re-elected in the general election of 1857 and served in Parliament until 1863.

 In 1845, Sherwood was appointed a commissioner to review the management of public works in the Province.
 By 1858 he was a supporter of the Liberal-Conservative party, and entered Cabinet that year in the John A. Macdonald–George-Étienne Cartier ministry.
 He served from 1858 to 1862 as Receiver General, and was an ex officio member of the Board of Railway Commissioners.
 He held those positions until March, 1862, when he became Commissioner of Crown Lands.
 He resigned from Cabinet in May, 1862.

 Judicial career

-In 1865, he was appointed judge of the County Court for Hastings County, a position he held until his death.
+In 1865, he was appointed judge of the County Court for Hastings County.
 As a judge, he was reported to be "courteous, cool and impartial".

+His date of death is uncertain.
+He was known to be still sitting as a judge in 1880.